axibase/atsd-use-cases/workshop/trends-bot.md

 ### Script

-To ensure that metrics with the specified tags are present in ATSD, JSON with interactive attachment will be build dynamicaly based on options selected by user.
+To ensure that metrics with the specified tags are present in ATSD, JSON with interactive attachment will be build dynamically based on options selected by user.

 [ATSD Client for Python](https://github.com/axibase/atsd-api-python#axibase-time-series-database-client-for-python) provides convenient functionality for searching series.
 Log in to ATSD server and ensure `atsd_client` version >= `2.2.6`: